 - Egg — You only need one egg.
 This helps bind everything together.

-- Fresh herbs — I use chopped rosemary, chopped sage, and chopped parsley to flavour my easy sausage stuffing.
+- Fresh herbs — I use chopped rosemary, chopped fresh sage leaves, and chopped parsley to flavour my easy sausage stuffing.

 - Salt and pepper — You only need a pinch but feel free to add more to taste.